open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/emt-uos.md

 The dracut module decompresses the "tar.gz" file to `tmpfs` to run as root during boot stage of `initramfs`.

-When using Edge Microvisor Toolkit Tink (µOS) in the build workflow, the following components are added to run as native systemd services in the `initramfs` image:
+When using Edge Microvisor Toolkit Micro (µOS) in the build workflow, the following components are added to run as native systemd services in the `initramfs` image:

 - The [installer scripts](https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node/blob/main/standalone-node/provisioning_scripts/install-os.sh) from Edge Microvisor Toolkit Standalone Node